 If you have a question that is not addressed here, please feel free to contact us.

 Do you take insurance?

 Yes!
-Jim Workman does accept Blue Cross/Blue Shield (not Blue Value or plans associated with a particular hospital), Aetna, and Cigna insurance and can be filled as an out of network provider for other insurance companies.
-Viveck Patel accept Blue Cross/Blue Shield, Aetna and Cigna and can be filed as an out of network provider for other insurance companies.
-Abbie McGee and Tony Harris both accepts Cigna and Aetna and self-pay clients.
+All clinicians accept Blue Cross/Blue Shield (not Blue Value or plans associated with a particular hospital), Aetna, and Cigna insurance.
+Additionally, Jim Workman accepts Tricare.
+If your insurance is not accepted, often a claim can be filled as an out of network provider.
 Even with insurance, some clients may wish to pay out of pocket.
 The therapists are happy to discuss payment options, sliding scales, and the pros and cons of using insurance.
 For more information about insurance, click here.
-(Please note that Olive Branch Family Therapy is not considered in-network for Blue Value Insurance.)

 What can I expect from our therapy session?
 How can I prepare for therapy?